Chapter 1: Just Today

 "It's not your fault, okay?"
 He had her full attention right there, as he crouched in front of her.
 "But you shouldn't retaliate.
 Especially when it involves whacking people on the head.
 You're better than that, mm?"

-"Understood!"
-Her back straightened with conviction as Kakashi picked up the broken bow, mentally calculating how much a new one would cost.
+She nodded silently as Kakashi picked up the broken bow, mentally calculating how much a new one would cost.

 When he finally opened his eyes to meet hers, he saw nothing but conviction.
-Too young.

-"Are you sure about this?"
-He asked, "If this is just to get back at Neji, I wouldn't-"
+"Are you sure about this?" he asked, "If this is just to get back at Neji, I wouldn't—"

 "No. I really want to learn."